What is a Protected Disclosure?

 What happens next?

-Once it is determined that the complaint is a protected disclosure, the Council will investigate the matter.
+Once it is determined that the complaint is a protected disclosure, the Coordinator will investigate the matter.
 The person making the complaint will be kept informed of action taken in relation to the disclosure and timeframes that apply.

 Alternatives to making a Protected Disclosure?